parcel-bundler/website/src/configuration/plugin-configuration.md

 {% endsamplefile %}
 {% endsample %}

-To add additional plugins while not overwriting the default ones, add `"..."` to use the plugins provided by the config specified in the `extends` field.
-For example to add an additional reporter:
+To add additional plugins without overwriting the default ones, add `"..."` to use the plugins provided by the config specified in the `extends` field.
+For example to add another reporter:

 {% sample %}
 {% samplefile ".parcelrc" %}